iterami/Docs.htm/common/js/webgl.md

 ### `webgl_attach(args)`
 * Used to attach one entity to another entity and share a position with optional offset.
-* Default entity is the camera.

 Arg      | Required? | Notes
 ---------|-----------|-----------------------------------------
-base     | YES       | ID of the entity being attached to. entity   | NO        | ID of the entity that is being attached. offset-x | NO        | Number of pixels of x-axis offset. offset-y | NO        | Number of pixels of y-axis offset. offset-z | NO        | Number of pixels of z-axis offset.
+base     | YES       | ID of the entity being attached to. entity   | YES       | ID of the entity that is being attached. offset-x | NO        | Number of pixels of x-axis offset. offset-y | NO        | Number of pixels of y-axis offset. offset-z | NO        | Number of pixels of z-axis offset.